nicogkz/simple-automl-app/Readme.md

 ### A Very simple App to predict using Machine Learning a Real Estate value.

-The use case is super simple: a real estate company wants to build a estimator of the price per squared-meters for houses in a specific area.
+The use case is super simple: a real estate company wants to build a price per squared-meters estimator for houses in a specific area - Per the data available this relates to houses in Taiwan.
 The user fills some parameters and get an estimation.
-Bonus: the user can see the latitude longitude of the house on a map and can get the lat lon filled from the map.
+Bonus: the user can see the house latitude longitude coordinates on a map and can also click the map to get the coordinates put in the estimator.

+And of course we can do much more...

 Status: WIP.